stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 }
 ```

-In the demo we can now create a window and retrieve the handle to the rendering surface:
+In the demo we can now create a native window and retrieve the handle to the Vulkan surface:

 ```java
 // Create window